ISM / SCIENCE PHOTO LIBRARY ISM / SCIENCE PHOTO LIBRARY

 editorial use only.

-Acne vulgaris on a 20 year old man's face.
-Acne is a general name given to a skin disorder in which the sebaceous glands become inflamed.
-The most common form, acne vulgaris, begins in adolescence and is due to overactivity of the sebaceous glands.
-Pustules (large red spots) are caused by the blockage of hair follicles by sebum plugs.
-The top of the sebum plug turns black, forming so-called blackheads.
-Acne vulgaris occurs on the face, chest and back, and is more common in young men.
-Its mild form disappears in adulthood; more persistent, chronic acne results in infected cysts and scarring of the skin.
+Acne vulgaris on the face of a 35-year-old woman.
+Acne is a general name given to a skin disorder in which the sebaceous glands of the skin become inflamed.
+This is the most common form, beginning in adolescence when the glands become overactive.
+The spots seen here are caused by the blockage of hair follicles by plugs of dried sebum, the fatty substance secreted by sebaceous glands.
+Acne vulgaris occurs on the face, chest and back, and is most common in young men.
+Its mild form disappears in adulthood; more persistent, chronic acne can result in infected cysts and scarring of the skin.

 Model release available.
 Property release not required.